JunyuShi02/JunyuShi02.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+My research currently centers on tasks related to human motion, specifically motion generation, prediction and understanding.
+In the next phase of my work, I aim to leverage large-scale human motion data to learn robotic motion priors for general-purpose control.
+Please feel free to email me at jshi890@connect.hkust-gz.edu.cn.
+Welcome to discuss and cooperate.

 # 🔥 News
 - *2025.11*: &nbsp;🎉🎉 One paper has been accepted at TriFusion Workshop in SIGGRAPH AISA 2025.
 - *2025.09*: &nbsp;🎉🎉 One paper has been accepted at AAAI 2026.
 Cong. to Yong Sun!